xa0412/tp/docs/UserGuide.md

 ### 7. Clearing all entries : `clear`

-Clears all entries from your contact book.
+Clears all entries from your contact book:

 Format: `clear`